Frequently Asked Questions About POIs

 Q: What if one of my POIs extends beyond our destination boundary?

-A: That's Okay!
+A: That's okay!
 Sometimes large parks or airports may straddle two or more counties or borders.
 That entire POI will be included in your ZDOS™, BUT remember that a device will still need to be observed within your destination boundary for more than 2 hours to be counted.
 So a person who visits that extending POI outside of your boundary, but never crosses into your destination boundary or does so for less than 2 hours will not be counted in your observed visitor numbers.

 Q: Can we include a street as a POI that hosts a popular festival in our area?